 You only have to register your parental leave (Elternzeit) in writing at your place of work.
 It's important that you sign the letter.
 Registration by telephone or e-mail is not possible.
 You should always be sure to get confirmation that you have properly registered for parental leave.
 Your superiors are obligated to confirm this.
 The confirmation should state the dates during which you want to take parental leave and when you registered it.

 If a mother wants her parental leave (Elternzeit) to start immediately after the maternity leave period (Mutterschutzfrist), it is sufficient to register the parental leave after the birth.
 However, this must be done at least seven weeks before the end of the maternity leave period.
 In exceptional cases, shorter time limits may apply, for example in the case of premature birth or adoption.
 Then you should just register the parental leave with your job as early as possible.
-If a father wants to take parental leave immediately after the birth of the child, he must do so seven weeks before the expected date of birth and state this date in a letter to his superiors.
-When the child is born, he must prove the actual date of birth by means of the birth certificate.
+If, as a father, you wish to take parental leave immediately after the birth of your child, you must do so as early as seven weeks before the calculated date of birth and specify this date in the letter to your superiors.
+After the birth of the child, you must prove the actual date of birth by providing the birth certificate.
 His superiors will then adjust the parental leave accordingly with the first month of the baby's life.
 If you want to take parental leave after your child's third birthday, you must give your employer at least 13 weeks' notice in writing.

 Even though parental leave (Elternzeit) is time off from your job, you are allowed to work up to 30 hours per week.
 It's not the individual week that matters, but how many hours you work on average per month.
-Under certain conditions, you can apply to your employer for temporary part-time work during parental leave.
+Under certain conditions, you can apply to your employer for temporary part-time work for the duration of your parental leave.
 This must be done in writing.
 After parental leave, you will have the same weekly working hours as before.